Tips to save the Baltic Sea

 Shopping and at the dinner table

-• Choose locally produced food that is in season.
-Growing food in greenhouses in the winter and transporting it over great distances create an unnecessary load to the environment.
+• Choose locally produced food that is in season, in this way you minimize the negative environmental effects.
 When you buy locally produced food, you also support your local businesses.

 • Eat only fish that has been fished sustainably.
 Many of the world’s fish stocks are overfished.
 Choose only fish whose stocks are not under threat, such as domestic cyprinids, Baltic herring, perch, pike, and fish with the MSC label.
 This label guarantees that the fish has been fished in an ecologically sustainable manner.
 Good choices are listed in e.g. the WWF fish guidelines.
 Buy farmed fish only after careful consideration, since fish farming causes eutrophication.